kubealex/sso-lab/README.md

 ### Download Terraform

-VM setup is based on Terraform, it instantiates three virtual machine, *satellite*, *el7-server* and *el8-server*, kickstarting the setup.
+VM setup is based on Terraform, it instantiates one virtual machine, *sso-server* kickstarting the setup.

 First you need to download and install Terraform: